-Mrs. Altow is thrilled to be the Grade 4/5 general studies and Physical Education teacher.
-She loves having classes form kindergarten up to grade 7.
-This is Mrs. Altow’s 9th year at V.H.A.
-She also taught at York House and West Point Grey Academy, as well as public school in Kirkland, Washington.
+Mrs. Altow is thrilled to be the Grade 4/5 and Physical Education teacher.
+This is her 13th year at VHA.
+She also taught at West Point Grey Academy, York House and public school in the states.

 Daniel Wong has recently joined VHA and is looking forward to supporting students in making personal connections with education and discovering opportunities to demonstrate their ability.